 In order to run this workshop, you will need to:

 - Create an IBM Cloud account (or log in to your existing account)

-- Create a free IBM Cloud Kubernetes Cluster
+- Create an IBM Cloud Kubernetes Cluster

 - Install Docker Desktop on your local machine to access the Docker image that contains all the needed CLIs

 It should take about 1 hour to complete this workshop.